danielmolina81/sqlalchemy-challenge/README.md

 ## Part 2: Design Your Climate App

 Now that you’ve completed your initial analysis, you’ll design a Flask API based on the queries that you just developed.
-To do so, use Flask to create your routes as follows:

     /